 UPDATE – Related Post: Week 7 – Living Room Reveal

 What about you?
-What’s your favourite way to hide kids’ toys in the living room?
+What’s your favourite way to store kids’ toys in the living room?